Richard B. Fair

 Lord-Chandran Professor of Engineering in the Edmund T. Pratt, Jr. School of Engineering

-Dr. Fair is a Fellow of the IEEE and a Fellow of the Electrochemical Society.
+Dr. Fair is a Life Fellow of the IEEE and a Fellow of the Electrochemical Society.
 He has served as Associate Editor of the IEEE Transactions on Electron Devices (1990-1993) and is past Editor-In-Chief of the Proceedings of the IEEE (1993-2000).
 He received the IEEE Third Millennium Medal in 2000, and the 2003 Solid State Science and Technology Award from the Electrochemical Society.
 He has published 150 papers in technical journals, contributed chapters to 10 books, edited eight more books, and given over 115 invited talks.
-He and his wife Clare especially enjoy Duke basketball and five beautiful grandchildren.

 Appointments and Affiliations